KUAtmos/AIMCGEVisualization/README.md

 # Location:
-This tool can be used in the same folder as AIM/CGE, but you can also use it in the independent folder which requires folder specification to copy the above CGE results GDX files.
+This tool can be used in the directory of AIMHub/tools/, but you can also use it in the independent folder which requires folder specification to copy the above CGE results GDX files.
+This tool can be also used in IntTool framework.

 # Output:
 outout of this tool is in /output directory where you see regional names and "merge".
 The latter combine the regional resutls and the coverage of the regions should be specified in data/region.txt